namanjain2302/MINI-RAG/README.md

 ```

 ### Corpus Preparation
-- Gather 3–5 documents (PDF, TXT, or Markdown) and place them in a data/ folder.
+- Gather 3–5 documents (PDF) and place them in a data/ folder.
-- Load each document (with PyPDF2, pypdf, or simple file read).
+- Load each document (with PyPDF).
 - Split the content into manageable text chunks (e.g., 256–512 tokens each).

 ### Embedding & Vector DB Ingestion